-As of this very moment, we are facing a new monetary revolution, and we are privileged to live it.
+Right now we are facing a new monetary revolution and we have the privilege of living through it.
 For several millennia, money was something tangible, and now we have transformed it into a digital entity where there are no boundaries or restrictions on what we can do with it.
 Anyone might think it’s a matter of passing trends, but now even central banks themselves have realized their mistake of rejecting technology and remaining anchored to dull systems.
 Central Bank Digital Currencies (CBDC) are a way to digitize money backed by technology like blockchain.
 Bitcoin, on the other hand, is absolute freedom, the materialized spirit of those who always seek to respect your privacy and earn honest, transparent and democratic money.

 Are cryptocurrencies and fiat money the same thing?